divnix/digga/README.md

 ## Modules and Packages
 All [modules](modules/default.nix) and [pkgs](pkgs/default.nix) are available
 for every configuration automatically.
-Simply add a `*.nix` file to one of these  directories declaring your module or package, and update the corresponding `default.nix` to point to it.
-Now you can use your new module or install your new package as usual.
+Simply add an expression to one of these directories declaring your module or package, and update the corresponding `default.nix` to point to it.
+Now you can use your new module or install your new package as usual from any profile.

 Doing this will also add them to the flake's `nixosModules` or `overlays` outputs to import them easily into an external NixOS configuration as well.